Conference organisation

 Bruce has visited the Maryborough Music Conference over 8 times since its inception and has conducted the delegate concert band ensemble on more than one occasion.

-For more information on Dr Bruce Pearson, his publications and comprehensive music education career, visit his website.
+For more information on Dr Bruce Pearson, his publications and comprehensive music education career, visit

 Dr Ralph Hultgren AM